SMT-COMP/smt-comp.github.io/web/content/model/index.md

 ## Experimental model validation track

-The format for the model output of some theories is not yet defined by the SMTLIB.
+The format for the model output of some theories is not yet defined by the SMT-LIB.
 The following document describes our proposal of such definitions.
-This format will be used by the model validator of the SMTLIB for the experimental model validation track of the SMTCOMP 2024.
+This format will be used by the model validator for the experimental model validation track of the SMTCOMP 2025.

 ## Partial functions